Radon Testing in Johns Creek & North Metro

 How often should radon be retested?

-The EPA recommends retesting at least every two years and after significant changes to the home, such as renovations, foundation work, or HVAC and ventilation modifications.
-Homes with radon mitigation systems should also be periodically retested to confirm continued performance.
+The EPA recommends retesting at least every two years and after major changes such as renovations, foundation work, or HVAC/ventilation modifications.
+If the home has a mitigation system, periodic retesting helps confirm it continues to perform as intended.

 If radon levels are elevated, what are the next steps?